by Alison Syme

 link to Amazon below:

-We can supply dormant cuttings of S. exigua, S. interior, S. purpurea #187, S. purpurea 'Irette' and S. purpurea ‘Streamco’ for this purpose if the problem is not too severe.
-If there’s a serious problem, use S. nigra or S. Xfragilis that I can also supply.
+We can supply dormant cuttings and rods of Salix interior, S. purpurea selections for this purpose if the problem is not too severe.
+If there’s a serious problem, use S. nigra or S. xfragilis that I can also supply.

 The best tool for making holes is a 6' crowbar and it’s much easier if two people work together on this project.
 Work out how big an area you need to repair and then at 18 to 24" spacing you can work out how many cuttings you'll need.
 If the soil is dry water in the cuttings, then firm the soil around the cutting.
 This work can be done anytime from early November until early spring, before Willows start growing.

 George is a Canadian botanist and dear friend who is the foremost expert on North American Salix.
 In the impressive Flora of North America, George has written the pages on the Willow/Poplar family Salicaeae in Volume 7.
 Fortunately these pages are available on-line at:

 Be warned, these pages are for serious students of the genus, not for those with a casual interest in Willows.

 Canadian Willow Mavens

 For Canadian willow enthusiasts we recommend our friend Lene Rasmussen at Lakeshore Willows.
 Lene is a lovely person and very talented with her willow creations-both living and dried.
 Lene also ships to the United States and is one of the few willow growers that grows and dries her own willows for sale; most dried willows are imported from Europe or the Far East.